*** Disclaimer: This is an independent personal project that is not associated with and may not reflect the view’s or plans of Google.

 Sacred Spaces is a system of smart products and a mobile interface that creates different ways for individuals to disconnect and be less disrupted in moments of solitude and company within the spaces they inhabit.

-Sacred Spaces is an exploration of Google’s Digital Wellbeing from a “spatial perspective”.
+Sacred Spaces is an exploration and extension of Google’s Digital Wellbeing from a “spatial perspective”.

 What if we could designate certain Spaces or Moments as “Disturbance Free” zones?